 - I want to keep all of the good and useful things about the original, like clear (but secondary!) delineation of month boundaries, weekends, large referenceable area, and its ‘candy bar’ vertical stack of time nature.

 So, I made this.
 It’s neither a replacement for the original compact calendar or my daily web-based calendar, but it takes from both (as well as traditional desk calendars).

 It’s an at-a-glance reference and planning document that I can pin up at my desk at home and/or at the client site that helps me understand what my upcoming 6-12 months looks like in lower fidelity than a standard desk calendar but higher fidelity than the compact calendar.

 I’ve been using it since the beginning of the year, and it’s working great for me so far.

 While it looks like just a year-by-year view right now, I think the endgame is actually to maintain a rotating cycle of the current 26 weeks and the next 26 weeks — so when July rolls around, I’ll shift the second half of 2018 to the left side of my pinup situation and the first half of 2019 will go on the right side, and so-on.

-If you want a copy, you can download it right here.
-All I ask is that you let me know if you get some value out of this or have any suggestions for version 1.1, which I’ll be making in June when I start laying out the first 26 weeks in 2019.
+If you want a copy, Here is the 2018 edition, and here’s 2019..
+All I ask is that you let me know if you get some value out of this or have any suggestions for version 1.2, which I’ll be making next June when I start laying out early 2020.
 I already have a few thoughts, but I’d love to make this thing useful for more than just me.